olympum/olympum-draft/_posts/2015/2015-02-28-zwift-virtual-reality-cycling.md

 ![GLUT]({{ site.base_url }}/assets/zwift/glut.png)

 Anyway, back to cycling and the game ...
 The first time we launch Zwift we are asked to signup for the service.
 The screen is straight forward, except for the "Promo Code" field in the form, which I assume is for when the app goes out of Beta.
-I would hidden this field for the time being, and only show it once the app goes out of beta and the promo code actually means something.
+I would have hidden this field for the time being, and only show it once the app goes out of beta and the promo code actually means something.
 Or if it means something now, hovering tips would be nice.

 ![signup]({{ site.base_url }}/assets/zwift/signup.png)